 KB: First and foremost, candidates should be themselves.
 We aren’t looking to hire robots – we want candidates to show us what makes them uniquely qualified.
 So, don’t be shy – show us who you are!

 KB: We are looking for diverse candidates who can bring different strengths and experiences to our firm.
-Having said that, we want all of our students to have five core competencies: intelligence, a positive attitude, a team orientation, a strong work ethic, an entrepreneurial mindset, and an interest in the types of work we do.
+Having said that, we want all of our students to have four core competencies: team orientation, entrepreneurial mindset, service focus, problem solver.
 How students have acquired and demonstrated these competencies varies a great deal.
 We want candidates to highlight these competencies when discussing their experiences.

 KB: Yes, we do consider applications from candidates, even if we don’t participate in their schools’ OCI process.
 If we want to meet a candidate, we will invite them directly for an in-firm interview.

 KB: Yes, we do consider NCA candidates.
-We participate in the NCA OCI Day in Toronto organized by the NCA Network.
+We participate in the NCA OCI Day organized by the NCA Network.

 KB: As we aim to grow our firm through our summer student program, we do not generally participate in the articling recruit; but, we will do so if we have a need.